These 13 Breeds Make the Best Apartment Dogs

 Best Apartment Dogs: Chihuahua

 Looking for a dog that’s small, sweet and more than a little sassy?
 Look no further than the Chihuahua!
-Chihuahuas are considered perfect apartment dogs because of their tiny stature (which makes them easy to cart around if you’re on the go!), and the fact that they don’t require a lot of exercise.
+Chihuahuas are considered one of the best apartment dogs because of their tiny stature (which makes them easy to cart around if you’re on the go!), and the fact that they don’t require a lot of exercise.
 Chihuahuas are content in households that consist of adults, children and other pets, but be prepared to spoil them: Chihuahuas crave attention and form very close bonds with the humans they love.

 Best Apartment Dogs: Greyhound